Crash of a Bristol 142 Blenheim IV at RAF Grafton Underwood: 2 killed

 Circumstances:

-The crew departed RAF Upwood on a night training exercise.
-En route, control was lost and the airplane crashed near RAF Warboys.
+The crew departed RAF Upwood on a training exercise.
+En route, one of the engine failed and the pilot lost control of the airplane that lost height and crashed nearby RAF Grafton Underwood.
 Both crew members were killed.

 Crew: